scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 a source of interest, often called "events".
 This imaging process is typically for x-ray and gamma-ray telescopes, but is also found in magnetic resonance imaging or fluorescence microscopy.
-For each individual photon the incident direction and energy is measured.
+For each individual photon, the incident direction and energy is measured.
 Based on this information the event can be histogramed into two dimensional data structures to form an actual image.